CMAdSDK/Not-open/README.md

-Pegasi Ads SDK(iOS Version) is a mobile advertising SDK that serves monitization for publishers.
+Pegasi Ads iOS-SDK is a mobile advertising SDK that serves monitization for publishers.

 **Currently supported ad formats**：